42xel/BAPL2/README.md

 ```
 and even
 ```
-.c = 4
 {
     .a = 5 ;
     .b = 3 ;
+    {..c = 4};
     while a = a - 1
         b = 2 * b ;
-    b, ..c
+    b, c
 }
 ```
 (yields `{48, 4}`)
 etc.

 A variable may also consist in solely a prefix, without a name.
-In that case, it refers to the context itself, or more exactly to its self referring variable.
+In that case, it refers to the context itself, or more exactly to its self-referring variable.

 For example, the following code will print 1 :
 ```